wKovacs64/mTorch/README.md

 * That's it!
 You should now have an installable APK in the `<project_root>/mTorch/build/apk` directory.

 ## Contributing
 You can use the Import Project feature in Android Studio and point at the project root directory to start hacking on this app.

-_More contributing details to come._
+Feel free to send me pull requests with fixes or improvements.
+I also welcome localization efforts if you would like to [translate](http://mtorch.wkovacs64.com/translate) some strings.

 ## Developed By
 Designed and developed by Justin R. Hall.
 Special thanks to [Santoso Wijaya](https://github.com/santa4nt), see the [CONTRIBUTORS](../blob/master/CONTRIBUTORS) file for further details.